 (Curious about how to keep your Yorky’s ears floppy or help them stand up?)

 How To Potty Train A Yorkie Outside

 Probably the most difficult hurdle with a new puppy is getting them to use the bathroom outside.
-Thankfully, the difficulty is mostly because of the waiting, but persistence and repetition is going to get the job done.
-Just be very patient and use the following steps as a guideline and before you know it your furry friend will understand what you want them to do.
+Thankfully, the difficulty is mostly because of the waiting, but persistence and repetition are going to get the job done.
+Just be very patient and use the following steps as a guideline, and before you know it, your furry friend will understand what you want them to do.

 Pick A Designated Spot For Going Outside